roadfoodr/tinware/prompts/tinware-PRD-current.md

 ## 1. Introduction

 Tinware is an educational word game application designed to help users improve their vocabulary and language skills.
-The game challenges players to identify valid words by adding letters before or after a given word stem.
+The game challenges players to identify valid words by adding letters before or after a given word stem, using a scenario-based approach.

 ## 2. Purpose

 The primary purpose of Tinware is to:
 - Enhance users' vocabulary and word recognition skills
 - Provide an engaging and interactive learning experience
-- Offer a customizable learning journey through various topics and challenges
+- Offer a customizable learning journey through various topics and scenarios

 ## 3. Target Audience